HD111995/jonasermert/README.md

 🌱 I’m currently in a Fullstack Web Development Bootcamp

-📡 Once finished I'd like to find a job as Web Developer
+📡 Once finished I'd like to find a job as Web or Java Developer

 🔭 I’m currently working on a Java Spring Thymeleaf Web App